The Kula Cloth Review is Easy

 “A Kula Cloth™ is the first of its kind – an intentionally (and obsessively) designed reusable antimicrobial pee cloth!”
-And there ya go.
-Guys may have no interest in reading further, but fellow female outdoor enthusiasts, it's a pretty cool idea.
+There you have it!

 Why the Kula Cloth?

 This was the text I received while I was out of town traveling.
 Over morning coffee, I was asked why I needed the cloth.
-I could see eyes cloud over as I explained it's purpose.
-On the other hand, once I explained it to my female outdoor friends, I watched as slow “ah ha” grins spread across their faces.
+I could see eyes cloud over as I explained it’s purpose.
+On the other hand, once I explained it to my female friends, I watched as slow “ah-ha” grins lit up their faces.

-There is of course the typical bandanna.
-I've never really liked using this little piece of bacteria breeding cotton and then hanging it off my backpack.
+There is, of course, the bandanna.
+I’ve never really liked using this little piece of bacteria breeding cotton and then hanging it off my backpack.
 It has always seemed a little less than hygienic.
 So when the Kula cloth popped up on one of my many internet feeds, it caught my eye.

 - Size – 6 x 6